condense9/hark-lang/examples/9chan/README.md

 Note that `index` is a normal Python function.
 The `request` parameter isn't used, so it's named `_`.

+Technical detail: `index` will actually also be a `Func`, because it's handling an event, and needs to call other `Func`.

 ### GET /image/<id>